Skip to Main Content

 The Kitchen's Current Direction

-Shannon Di Cola Schiano has led the kitchen for approximately the past year, and the transition has been noted by those following the Galway dining scene closely.
+Shannon Di Cola Schiano leads the kitchen, and the transition has been noted by those following the Galway dining scene closely.
 The direction fits the venue's established character rather than redirecting it.
 What has sharpened is the handling of the farm's output: land cress, purple potatoes, banana shallots, pea shoots, kale leaves, and marigold petals are not garnishes in the decorative sense but functional components whose freshness and provenance justify their presence in each dish.

 This is a useful point of comparison when placing Dela against the broader Irish independent restaurant scene.
 At places like dede in Baltimore or Bastion in Kinsale, the sourcing story often travels from farm or sea to kitchen via supplier relationships.
 At Dela, the ownership of the supply chain is more direct, which changes the creative calculus available to the cook.
 Small-batch, highly seasonal, occasionally imperfect produce arrives in quantities that reflect what the farm actually yields rather than what a wholesale order allows.